-In this section, we present our seven evaluation scenarios which represent classes or categories of evaluations we found in our literature analysis.
-For each scenario, we provide a definition, identify the popular goals and outputs, the common evaluation questions, and applicable evaluation methods along with concrete examples.
-Our scenarios can be roughly classified into two broad categories based on their focus.
+In this section, we present our seven evaluation scenarios.
+For each scenario, we define the scenario, identify the popular goals and outputs, the common evaluation questions, and the applicable evaluation methods along with concrete examples.
+Note that our scenarios can be roughly classified into two broad categories based on their focus.
 We call these two categories process and visualization.
 In the process group, the main goal of the evaluation is to understand the underlying process and the roles played by visualizations.
 While evaluators may record specific user performance and feedback, the goal is to capture a more holistic view of the user experience.
-In contrast, evaluations can focus on the visualization itself, with the goal to test design decisions, explore a design space, bench-mark against existing systems, or to discover usability issues.
-Usually in these evaluations, a slice part of the visualization system or technique is tested.
-We describe the four visualization scenarios in Sections 6.1-6.4, followed by the three process scenarios in Sections 6.5-6.7.
+Scenarios that belong to this group are: Evaluating Environment and Work Practices (EWP), Evaluating Visual Data Analysis and Reasoning (VDAR), Evaluating Communication through Visualization (CTV), and Evaluating Collaborative Data Analysis (CDA).
+In contrast, evaluations can focus on the visualization itself, with the goal to test design decisions, explore design space, bench-mark against existing systems, or to discover usability issues.
+Usually in these evaluations, a slice of the visualization system or technique is tested.
+Scenarios that belong to this group include Evaluating User Performance (UP), Evaluating User Experience (UE), and Automated Evaluation of Visualizations (AEV).

-6.1 Understanding Environments and Work Practices (UWP)
+6.1 Evaluating Environments and Work Practices (EWP)

-Evaluations in the UWP group elicit formal requirements for design.
-In most software development scenarios it is recommended to derive requirements from studying the people for which a tool is being designed [77] but, as noted by Munzner [54, p.7], "hardly any papers devoted solely to analysis at this level [problem characterization] have been published in venues explicitly devoted to visualization."
-Similarly, Plaisant [63] has argued that there is a growing need for information visualization designers to study the design context for visualization tools including tasks, work environments, and current work practices.
-Yet, in information visualization research studying people and their task processes is still rarely done and only few notable exceptions have published results of these analyses (e.g., [40, 85]).
+Evaluations in the EWP group elicit formal requirements for design.
+In most software development scenarios it is recommended to derive requirements from studying the people for which a tool is being designed [75] but, as noted by Munzner [51, p.7], "hardly any papers devoted solely to analysis at this level [problem characterization]

+have been published in venues explicitly devoted to visualization."
+Similarly, Plaisant [60] has argued that there is a growing need for information visualization designers to study the design context for visualization tools including tasks, work environments, and current work practices.
+Yet, in information visualization research studying people and their task processes is still rarely done and only few notable exceptions have published results of these analyses (e.g., [37, 83]).

-6.1.1 UWP: Goals and Outputs
+6.1.1 EWP: Goals and Outputs